 Following the closure of the Macfarlane Trust, we're supporting those living with and affected by HIV as a result of the Contaminated Blood Scandal.

-This is inclusive of those who were directly infected with HIV because of blood products used by the National Health Service to treat people with haemophilia or bleeding disorders, any individuals who were infected with HIV by those directly infected because of those blood products used to treat haemophilia or bleeding disorders, plus their partners, parents, carers, children and dependents.
+This is inclusive of those who were directly infected with HIV because of blood products used by the National Health Service to treat people with haemophilia or other bleeding disorders, any individuals who were infected with HIV by those directly infected because of those blood products used to treat haemophilia or other bleeding disorders, plus their partners, parents, carers, children and dependents.

 Presently, we're offering the following: